iszczesniak/cpp/containers/index.md

 moving into the target object.
 Alternatively, I'd reckon, the target object could be destroyed, and a new one could be created in its place, but that ain't so, and I wish I knew why.

-We emplace by calling an emplacement function of a container.
-Containers have various emplacing functions with slight semantic differences, e.g., `std::vector` has function `emplace`, `std::list` has `emplace_front`, and `std::forward_list` has `emplace_after`.

 In some sequence containers, emplacement, just like insertion, "pushes to the right" the elements that follow.
 Therefore emplacement entails